simple-registry/simple-registry/doc/explanation/storage-backends.md

 #### Legacy Layouts

-Blob references live only in the sharded `refs/{namespace}.json` layout; the pre-1.2.0 single-file `index.json` is no longer read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).
+Blob references written by earlier versions as per-namespace `v2/blobs/.../refs/{namespace}.json` shards are still merged into every read as a fallback; `angos scrub` converts each shard into reference keys and deletes it, so the fallback cost disappears with the last shard.
+The pre-1.2.0 single-file `index.json` is no longer read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).

 Pre-existing namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) written by earlier versions are no longer read or written; the catalog is now derived directly from stored content.
 These objects become unused after upgrade and can be left in place or deleted manually; no migration step is required.

 #### Blob Index Convergence

 The blob index is the cross-namespace map of which namespaces reference each blob.
-It is stored per-blob, sharded by namespace under `v2/blobs/<algo>/<prefix>/<hash>/refs/<safe_ns>.json`.
+It is stored per-blob as one reference key per (namespace, link) under `v2/ref/<algo>/<prefix>/<hash>/`.

 The write path adds entries on push and removes them on successful delete.
 Mid-flight failures or out-of-band edits can leave stale entries pointing to namespaces that no longer exist.

-Periodic `angos scrub` probes every blob-index entry against its raw link key in the metadata store, bypassing the link cache so a stale cache entry cannot mask a repair.
-Entries whose link file is confirmed missing are removed, and a shard whose entries all disappear is itself deleted.
+Periodic `angos scrub` probes every reference key against its raw link key in the metadata store, bypassing the link cache so a stale cache entry cannot mask a repair.
+Keys whose link file is confirmed missing are removed.
 This convergence is part of every scrub run.
 Entries that reference a blob whose backing bytes are absent are left alone: they usually belong to an in-flight upload or a lazily filled pull-through cache entry.

 Blob ownership markers (`LinkKind::Blob`) are intentionally retained until the client issues an explicit `DELETE /v2/<name>/blobs/<digest>`.
 They are not